queertypes/cloud-files-cheat-sheet/README.rst

 Author
 ======

-If you have any questions, corrections, or contributions, please contact Alejandro Cabrera <alejandro.cabrera@rackspace.com>.
+If you have any questions, corrections, or contributions, please contact Allele Dev <allele.dev@gmail.com>.